marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 2. Execute SQL Package command to extrat DACPAC File.

-When using SQLPackage, you can choose to extract the DACPAC file either to [Azure Blob Storage](https://learn.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-for-azure-synapse-analytics?view=sql-server-ver16#example){:target="_blank"} or directly to your local machine.
+When using SQLPackage, you can choose to extract the DACPAC file either to Azure Blob Storage [here](https://learn.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-for-azure-synapse-analytics?view=sql-server-ver16#example){:target="_blank"} or directly to your local machine.
 In my case, I opted for local extraction, as I will need to access the file locally when using the migration assistant in Microsoft Fabric.
 ```
 # Commandline inside Powershell
 SqlPackage /Action:Extract /SourceFile:databaseschema.dacpac /TargetServerName:yourserver.sql.azuresynapse.net /TargetDatabaseName:databasename /TargetUser:sqladmin /TargetPassword:{your_password}